Canon 1Ds vs Kodak S-1

 - More modern: Reflects 9 years and 3 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the S-1 is the clear winner of the contest (14 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S-1 is the clear winner of the contest (14 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds vs Kodak S-1

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.